NanitRobot/NanitLib/docs/readme.md

 #include <NanitLib.h>
 ```

-That's all you need to start learning the C/C++ programming language.
+That's all you need to start learning the C/C++ programming language with Nanit

 <center>